 Pliers offer tremendous versatility, but some are used for highly specialized tasks.
 Because they are so valuable, it is best to keep several types in your toolbox to help you navigate specialized repair jobs more efficiently.

-This buying guide highlights the different types of Pliers, along with the uses of each.
+This buying guide highlights the different types of pliers, along with the uses of each.

 Pliers can have either a fixed design or adjustable